 Online appointments are available from any location.
 If you are interested in setting up an appointment via videochat, just click the Book Now button or call (248) 629-0224.

 Click Book Now to schedule a free 15 minute phone call or videochat.

 About Dr Silver

+This blog is intended for educational purposes only.
 Information expressed herein does not constitute medical advice and in no way should be used as a substitute for the advice and attention of a qualified medical practitioner.